92 Crafting an Elevator Pitch

 Creating an Elevator Pitch

-An elevator pitch or speech does not need to be formal, though it can be.
-It’s not a full sales pitch and should not include much detail.
-You’re not trying to say everything at once or memorize a commercial.
-Instead, it should be a relaxed, natural summary of one main idea.
-The goal is to be brief but clear.
-A strong elevator speech often answers these questions:
+An elevator pitch doesn’t need to be formal—though it can be.
+It’s not a full sales presentation and shouldn’t include too much detail.
+You’re not trying to say everything at once or memorize a script.
+Instead, aim for a relaxed, natural summary focused on one main idea.
+Your goal is to be brief but clear.

 - What is the topic, product, or service?